Why you shouldn’t get a covid antibody test after your vaccine

 Health experts say antibody testing is useful in assessing the prevalence of the disease in the community to inform public health officials.

-For individuals, Murphy said that the tests “can tell you about past exposure to the virus.”
+For individuals, Murphy said the tests “can tell you about past exposure to the virus.”

 “But it doesn’t change anything else.
 It doesn’t change the fact that you can get infected again from the regular virus, and it may not offer you enough protection from these variants that are out there,” he said.